 Expanding Equinix’s Commitment to Sustainability

-As part of our ongoing commitment towards sustainability, we have issued nearly $3 billion in green bonds since FY20.
+As part of our ongoing commitment towards sustainability, we have issued approximately $3.7 billion in green bonds since FY20.
 Our Green Finance Framework, based on the Green Bond Principles 2018 and the Green Loan Principles 2020, is a voluntary set of guidelines promoting transparency, integrity and advancement of the standardization of disclosures in the development of green debt.
 A Second-Party Opinion on the environmental benefits of Equinix’s Green Finance Framework and alignment with the Green Bond Principles has been issued by Sustainalytics, a leading global provider of ESG research, ratings and data.

 As we expand our global sustainability initiatives in support of our mission to design, build and operate a more sustainable digital world, these investments will help to propel our programs across multiple areas of innovation including green buildings, renewable energy, energy efficiency, water efficiency, waste reduction and clean transportation.